 5 Pieces of Wisdom For When The Baby Weight Doesn’t Come Off

-Ignorance may be temporary bliss, but it is a bitch of a reality to face later on #babyweightproblems Click To Tweet
+Ignorance may be temporary bliss, but that bliss creates a bitch of a reality to face later on.

 I’m sure I’ll learn more along the way!
 Do you have any insights to share or stories?
 Please share!